Snapchat/KeyDB-docs/docs/replication.md

 Normally a full resynchronization requires to create an RDB file on disk, then reload the same RDB from disk in order to feed the replicas with the data.

 With slow disks this can be a very stressing operation for the master.
-KeyDB version 2.8.18 is the first version to have support for diskless replication.
 In this setup the child process directly sends the RDB over the wire to replicas, without using the disk as intermediate storage.

 Configuration
 ---